taladar/icinga2-api/README.md

 Creation, modification and deletion of config objects is not supported.

-Actions are not supported yet.
+All actions are supported but they have not been tested as extensively as the query API.

 Event Streams are supported in the async version of the client, supporting all event types.
 There is no handling of connection loss within this crate at this